 “She watches over her family and never wastes her time.

 “Give her the reward she has earned;

 She should be praised in public for what she has done.”

 Proverbs 31: 25-31

-To send flowers to the family or plant a tree in memory of Janette L. (Bauer) Gamber, please visit our floral store.
+To send flowers to Janette's family, please visit our floral store.